What are Cryptocurrency Candlesticks?

 When following traders on Twitter, you will eventually come across charts in which they’ve painted triangles.
 These triangle patterns act as horizontal trading patterns and add further insights to technical analysis.

-We differentiate between three types of patterns: ascending, descending, and symmetrical triangles.
+We differentiate between three types of triangle patterns: ascending, descending, and symmetrical.

-Symmetrical triangles are formed by a combination of higher and lower highs.
+Symmetrical Triangles: formed by a combination of higher and lower highs.
 Therefore neither buyers nor sellers dominate, and the price is trading sideways.
 It can break out in either way and form new patterns.

-Recognizing candlestick patterns and knowing how to read crypto charts is incredibly beneficial in making more informed trading decisions.
+Recognising candlestick patterns and knowing how to read crypto charts can be helpful in making more informed trading decisions.